-For quite some time, we’ve fallen into the belief that lead poisoning is an issue long resolved, but recent reports have revealed that it is a bigger problem than we ever thought.
-The Chicago lead poisoning attorneys of Rosenfeld Injury Lawyers LLC are accepting cases involving injuries occurring due to overexposure to lead and seeking compensation on behalf of victims who suffered developmental delay, cognitive impairment and other serious medical complications because the owners of the properties they resided in did not take the needed steps to bring lead contamination within legal limits.
-Following are some important facts and statistics you need to consider about lead poisoning and how it may be impacting your children.
+For quite some time, we’ve fallen into the belief that lead poisoning is an issue long resolved, but recent reports have revealed that it is a more significant problem than we ever thought.
+The Chicago lead poisoning attorneys of Rosenfeld Injury Lawyers LLC accept cases involving injuries occurring due to overexposure to lead.
+Our law firm obtains compensation on behalf of victims who suffered developmental delay, cognitive impairment, and other serious medical complications caused by lead exposure.
+We fight on behalf of our clients when property owners fail to take the needed steps to bring lead contamination within legal limits.
+Following are some pertinent facts and statistics you need to consider about lead poisoning and how it may be impacting your children.

 The CDC Has Enacted Stricter Guidelines

-An undeniable link has been established between poverty and lead exposure, as poorer families are more likely to live in older buildings or neighborhoods within cities such as Chicago that have heavy traffic.
-The correlation between lead poisoning and highly trafficked neighborhoods is due to the presence of lead in gasoline until the 1980s— while our vehicles no longer emit lead, the soil is still contaminated by it.
+An undeniable link has been established between poverty and lead exposure, as more impoverished families are more likely to live in older buildings or neighborhoods within cities such as Chicago that have heavy traffic.
+The correlation between lead poisoning and highly trafficked neighborhoods is due to the presence of lead in gasoline until the 1980s— while our vehicles no longer emit lead, it still contaminates the soil.
 What is even more concerning about the data revealed by the CDC is that many cases of contamination continue to go undiagnosed, which means the problem may be worse than we expect.

 World Health Organization Data Reveals Children are at Greater Risk

-- Children consume more air, food and liquid proportional to their body mass than adults do.
-This means that the concentration of lead in their bodies is almost always going to be higher than in adults who have received the same exposure.
+- Children consume more air, food, and liquid proportional to their body mass than adults do.
+This increase of nutritional intake means that the concentration of lead in their bodies is almost always going to be higher than in adults who have received the same exposure.

 - Younger children are more curious, and thus more likely to explore contaminated areas or come across contaminated objects.
 In their infancy, they often explore things with their mouths— increasing their exposure to lead via toys, chipped paint or lead dust.